School Psychology, Ph.D.

 - The School of Education offers a PhD in School Psychology.

 - Applicants should hold a master’s degree in School Psychology or a related area such as Psychology, Education, Social Work, or Counseling.
 Applicants with other related master’s degrees will be considered.
-Applicants should have course work similar to these courses, which are prerequisites for the program: EDUC 714- Group Counseling; EDUC 608-Individual Counseling; and EDUC 684 – Statistics I. Students who do not have these courses completed before enrollment will take them within a year and a half of enrolling in the program.
+Applicants should have course work similar to these courses: EDUC 714- Group Counseling; EDUC 608-Individual Counseling; and EDUC 684 – Statistics I. Students who do not have these courses completed before enrollment will take them within a year and a half of enrolling in the program.

 - The PhD in School Psychology is a 64 credit hour program that can be completed in three to four years.
 Years one and two consist of course work and field-based externships while years three and four are comprised of dissertation work and an internship.

 - The UNC School Psychology PhD program is accredited by the American Psychological Association.